MaximilianPi/Pichler-and-Hartig-Causal-ML/README.md

-Supporting information Appendix for Pichler & Hartig – Can machine learning be used for causal inference?
+Can machine learning be used for causal inference?
 ================

 This repository contains the code to reproduce the results in Pichler